 Ongoing medical care: (Many people have more than one source of payment.)

+Mortality rates are significantly higher during the first year after injury than during subsequent years.
 The most common cause of death is respiratory ailment, whereas, in the past, it was renal failure.
-An increasing number of people with SCI are dying of unrelated causes such as cancer or cardiovascular disease, similar to that of the general population.
+Most people with neurologically complete lesions above C-3 die before receiving medical treatment.
+Those who survive are usually dependent on mechanical respirators to breathe.
+Overall, 85% of SCI patients who survive the first 24 hours are still alive 10 years later, compared with 98% of the non-SCI population given similar age and sex.
+An increasing number of people with SCI are dying of unrelated causes such as cancer or cardiovascular disease - similar to that of the general population.

 Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative reviews, exclusive stories and how-tos.
 You can connect with us on social media such as X.com and our Facebook page.
 Disabled World provides general information only.
 The materials presented are never meant to substitute for qualified professional medical care, nor should they be construed as such.
 Funding is derived from advertisements or referral programs.
 Any 3rd party offering or advertising does not constitute an endorsement.

 Information, Citing and Disclaimer